Conkey House

-Conkey House is a historic home situated Lockport in Niagara County, New York.
+The Conkey House is a historic home situated Lockport in Niagara County, New York.
 It is a stone structure built in 1842 in the Federal style by James Conkey, an early settler of Lockport.
 It was owned by his descendants until the 1960s.
 It is one of approximately 75 stone residences remaining in the city of Lockport.

 It was listed on the National Register of Historic Places in 2003.